JumpKingPlus/JumpKingPlus/docs/workshop/documentation.md

 ---

 ## Publishing
-To get it published on the site, post your map in the [#modding](http://discord.gg/QhnERYV) channel on Discord where it will get "verified" by the players.
-The zip file should contain your mods folder and only the files needed for the level custom.
+To get it published on the site, post your map in the [#modding](http://discord.gg/QhnERYV) channel on Discord where it will get "verified" by one the level publisher moderators.

+The .zip file should contain your mods folder and only the files needed for the level custom.

+Fill out the form if you are interested to help us out [**here**](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAcgqL_5UN0VQNENRNlc4RVRFVEoxRlgxRDc0RkpFRC4u)!

+<iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAcgqL_5UN0VQNENRNlc4RVRFVEoxRlgxRDc0RkpFRC4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

+You don't have much time left, the form application ends at midnight on the 15th of January 2021.

 <br>
+Special thanks to MERNY!<br>
 ~Phoenixx19, 2020